AkshithGandla/Serverless-OTP-system-frontend/README.md

 # Serverless-OTP-System

-Serverless-OTP-System is a web based application for email verification through OTP.
+Serverless-OTP-System is a web based OTP system for Email Verification.

 - You can register/login using your email ID.
 - It generates a 6 digit numeric OTP which will be sent for the mail used for registration/login.
 - It is hosted on scalable AWS cloud services, so it can handle any number of requests.
+- This scalable OTP system can be used on any further applications which requires Email verification through One-Time-Password.
+- This OTP system is different from all the OTP systems out there in the scalability factor.
+The system will adjust the resources according to the number of requests being recieved.

 ![GitHub last commit](https://img.shields.io/github/last-commit/saicharith2012/Serverless-OTP-system-frontend?style=plastic)